Charles-Philip/git_checker/README.md

 - Whether the commit was authored by the target (in this case "Rufus")

-  -
-  If the commit was not authored by the target, then print who did the last commit -
+  -If the commit was not authored by the target, then print who did the last commit

 ---